System (magazine)

-System magazine is a biannual publication geared toward insiders of the fashion industry.
-The magazine offers long-format conversations with relevant individuals within the fashion industry, accompanied by portfolios created by in-demand image-makers.
-System is exploring and commenting on fashion’s landscape with a focus on in-depth articles.
+System magazine is an Anglo-French biannual publication geared toward insiders of the fashion industry.
+The magazine offers long-format conversations with relevant individuals within the fashion industry, accompanied by portfolios created by image-makers.
 (System was earlier the name of a successful American magazine, "the magazine of business," introduced by A.W.
 Shaw in 1900.)

+Publishing company

+System was initially published by Tartan Publishing, until Mike Obenson bought the publication in 2020.
+With him System continued to evolve as an influential media brand, including the launch of another biannual sister publication 'System Beauty' in 2022 and expanding digital formats.
+Founders Elizabeth Von Guttman, Thomas Lenthal, and Jonathan Wingfield left the magazine in October of 2024 and planned to launch a new editorial venture after severe financial problems and disputes with Obenson.
+However, in December, it was announced the three reacquired the intellectual property rights and full ownership of the magazine after it entered liquidation.
+In may of 2025, they launched a new bi-annual "System Collections" which will offer a “time capsule” of key looks from fashion month.

-Editorial Board
+Editorial board

-System was founded by Alexia Niedzielski, Elizabeth von Guttman, Thomas Lenthal, and Jonathan Wingfield.
-The four founders are the sole members of the editorial board for the magazine.
-Prior to founding System, Niedzielski and von Guttman worked together as contributors at Industrie magazine.
+Elizabeth von Guttman, Thomas Lenthal, and Jonathan Wingfield.
+They are the members of the editorial board for the magazine.
+Prior System, von Guttman worked as contributor at Industrie magazine.

 Jonathan Wingfield has previously been editor-in-chief of Numéro and Numéro Homme magazines for 12 years.
 Thomas Lenthal has been the creative director of Numéro and French Glamour.